About SCOUTS New Zealand

 >> Download 2013 SCOUTS New Zealand Annual Report (PDF, 5.5 Mb)

-SCOUTS New Zealand has five regions.
-Each Region is made up of Zones - with 33 Zones across New Zealand.
-The five regions are:
+SCOUTS New Zealand has three territories.
+Each Territory is made up of Zones - with 33 Zones across New Zealand.
+The three territories are:

 Our Structure and People